New to trail running? These trail running tips and tricks will help get you up to speed (literally) in no time.

 Read on for our top tips for how to start trail running!

 First things first when getting started with trail running…you have to know where the trails are!
 There are several tools you can use to discover the trail network around you.
 A great place to start is your local running or outdoor adventure store.
-Chances are they’ll be able to clue you into the popular local trails, and they might even organize weekly or monthly running events that you can take advantage of to meet other trail runners and start off with a group.
+Chances are they’ll be able to clue you into the popular local trails, and they might even organize weekly or monthly running events with a running club that has a trail-running group that you can take advantage of to meet other trail runners and start off with a group.

 If you spend any time on the trail before sunrise or nearing sundown, you’d be wise to carry a light source with you.
 There are many options from headlamps to flashlights to waist lights; it’s just a matter of finding the one that works for you.